seanchayes/featured-image-admin-thumb/README.md

 Featured Image Admin Thumbnails plugin enabled in the All Posts/All Pages views to display thumbnail images next to each post / page if one is present

-Display and set/change a thumbnail image of the feature/post thumbnail attached to the Post/Page when viewing posts/pages in the All Posts/All Pages Admin view.
+Display and set/change a thumbnail image of the feature/post thumbnail attached to the Post/Page/Custom Post Type when viewing posts/pages in the All Posts/All Pages/All Custom Post Type Admin view.

 ##Description

-When active this plugin adds a column to the All Posts / All Pages admin views.
+When active this plugin adds a column to the All Posts/All Pages and where supported the All Custom Post Type admin views.
 This column, "Thumb", will display a thumbnail of the featured image or post thumbnail so you can easily determine the content that is missing an image.

-You can also change the image from the All Posts/All Pages / All <Custom Post Type> view without having to edit the post.
+You can also change the thumb/image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.

 ###Installation